hands-on-cloud/hands-on.cloud/hugo/content/What is Serverless computing/index.md

 ## What Is Serverless Architecture

+{{< my-picture name="What is Serverless computing - Serverless Architecture" >}}

 Serverless architecture is a set of patterns to build your application.
 You're using cloud provider services managed by the cloud provider itself and not by you.
 You’re responsible only for high-level configuration and integration of all required services.

+The picture above demonstrates fundamental architecture.
+Check the suggested link below to find out more in-depth information on this topic.

 Here’s an example of [what a typical 100% Serverless Architecture looks like in AWS](https://medium.com/serverless-transformation/what-a-typical-100-serverless-architecture-looks-like-in-aws-40f252cd0ecb).